How to make an outdoor movie screen in less than 1 hour for about $10…

 The truth is, our kids have wanted us to make one of these for some time, but when we looked at the homemade movie screen concepts online, most were just too fancy for our needs.

 We didn’t want one with a bulky frame to store, nor did we need one that would roll up or down.
-What we wanted was a basic outdoor screen that we could attach to the back of our house, and we could take inside and store when not in use so that the weather wouldn’t destroy it.
+What we needed was a basic, inexpensive, portable outdoor projector screen that we could attach to the back of our house, and we could take inside and store when not in use so that the weather wouldn’t destroy it.

 We made this outdoor movie screen in about 20 minutes…that included actually hanging it outside, and it cost about $10 to put together!

-1.)
-Determine desired size of outdoor movie screen.
+1. Determine the desired size of your outdoor movie screen.

-2.)
-Sew edges of fabric (or go the no sew route).
+2. Sew edges of the fabric (or go the no-sew route).